elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	69

 Very similar results, but the recovered files had the same folder structure as the original file system, and I really liked that.
-After running that script, I realized that Sleuth Kit comes with a tool to recover all the files; it&#8217;s called *tsk_recover*.
+After running that script, I realized that Sleuth Kit comes with a tool to recover all the files; it's called *tsk_recover*.
 From the man page:

 	$ man -M /usr/local/sleuthkit/share/man/ tsk_recover